-Return the form to School Admissions by 31 October 2022
+Return the form to School Admissions by 31 October 2024.

-1. CHILD'S DETAILS illissions by 31 October 2022 4.
+1. CHILD'S DETAILS

 First Name: Surname:

 Date of Birth: Gender:

 Address (this must be the child's permanent

-nauress (and mass se the annu s permanent place of residence,

 2. PARENT / CARER'S DETAILS

-First Name:
+First Name: Surname:

 Relationship to child:

 Address:

 Telephone:

 Email:

 3. REQUESTED SCHOOL

 School Name:

 Do you already have another child attending the requested school?
-YES NO
+YES NO NO

 If 'YES' please provide their details:

 Full Name: Date of Birth:

-4. EXCEPTIONAL MEDICAL / SOCIAL CIRCUM
+4. EXCEPTIONAL MEDICAL / SOCIAL CIRCUM MSTANCES

-Provide your reasons for requesting this school. nal circum stances.
+Provide your reasons for requesting this school. · · · · · · · · · · · · · · · · · · ·

 Attach supporting evidence.
 Evidence must be less than 3 months old.
 No appointment cards or

-appointment letters can be accepted as evidence of a medical condition.
+appointment letters can be accepted as evidence e of a medical condition.

 Continue on separate sheets as necessary and label all documents with your child's name.

-5. PARENT / CARER DECLARATION
+5. PARENT / CARER DECLARATION : - : - : - : - : - : - : - :

-I certify that I have parental responsibility for the child named in section 1 and that all persons with
+I certify that I have parental responsibility for the •

 parental responsibility have agreed to this.
-I can confirm that the information given on this form

-is true to the best of my knowledge and belief.
-I understand that giving false or deliberately misleading information may result in the withdrawal of the offer of a school place.
+I can confirm that the information given on this form is true to the best of my knowledge and belief.
+I understand that giving false or deliberately

-misicading information may result in the withdra iwai or the other of a school pla cc.
+misleading information may result in the withdrawal of the offer of a school place.

 Signature of parent / carer: Date: